 \begin{proof} First, note that if $X$, $Y$ and $Z$ are any categorical random variables, SU as defined in equation (\ref{suDefinition}) is a composite random variable, and at the same time it is a real-valued function on the Cartesian product $\mathcal{C} \times \mathcal{C}$.

-{\bf Condition 1} is straightforward by substitution into equation (\ref{suDefinition}).
-Likewise, for the reflexivity {\bf condition 2}, using equation (\ref{suDefinition}) we get the self-similarity $SU(X, X) = 1 \geq 0$.
+({\bf Condition 1}) is straightforward by substitution into equation (\ref{suDefinition}).
+Likewise, for the reflexivity ({\bf Condition 2}), using equation (\ref{suDefinition}) we get the self-similarity $SU(X, X) = 1 \geq 0$.

-The self-similarity {\bf condition 3} establishes that $SU(X, X)$ is greater than or equal to any other value of SU(X, Y).
+The self-similarity ({\bf Condition 3}) establishes that $SU(X, X)$ is greater than or equal to any other value of SU(X, Y).
 This is indeed true as we have just seen that $SU(X, X) = 1$ which is the maximum value achievable by the measure.

-Equivalent to the triangle inequality in a distance metric, the Triangle Inequality (\textbf{Condition 4}) states that the similarity between $X$ and $Z$ through $Y$ is no greater than the direct similarity between $X$ and $Z$ plus the self similarity of $Y$.
-Let us start by rewriting inequalities for the two-variable cases, using entropic ratio notation (see Definition in Lemma \ref{lem:entropic-ratio}).
+Equivalent to the triangle inequality in a distance metric, the triangle inequality (\textbf{Condition 4}) states that the similarity between $X$ and $Z$ through $Y$ is no greater than the direct similarity between $X$ and $Z$ plus the self-similarity of $Y$.
+Let us start by rewriting the inequalities for the two-variable cases, using entropic ratio notation (see definition in Lemma \ref{lem:entropic-ratio}).
 For the variables $X$, $Y$, and $Z$, we get:

-Also note that $SU(X,Y) = 2(1 - R(X,Y))$.
+Also note that $SU(X, Y) = 2(1 - R(X,Y))$.
 We now show Condition 4 in four steps.

 a.
 Working with corresponding sides, add the first two inequalities above and then subtract the third,